digitalocean/Kubernetes-Starter-Kit-Developers/06-b-triliovault-for-kubernetes/README.md

-# Starter kit for TrilioVault for Kubernetes (TVK)
+# How to protect your applications using TrilioVault for Kubernetes (TVK) in one-click

 **tvk-oneclick** is a kubectl plugin which installs,configures and tests the TrilioVault for Kuberentes (TVK).